Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-11-12-Tips_in_Jupyter_Notebook_with_Python.md

 ---
 layout: post
-title: What is the jupyter notebook of python
+title: Tips in Jupyter notebook with python
-subtitle: I will let you know how to install jupyter and use it.
+subtitle: what is the help keyword and automatic completion in jupyter notbook?
 category: Python
 tags: [language, python]
 permalink: /2017/11/12/Tips_in_Jupyter_Notebook_with_Python/